 for the Whole Family

-The purpose of Faith Formation is to help the whole Family grow together in their walk with the Lord.
-Pathways offers resources and tools for parents and children to grow in faith together at home while sharing the love and joy of Christ as a community at Church.
-The activities are designed to help families grow closer to God and to discover His loving presence in their daily lives.
-Through this journey, we hope each family feels inspired to live out their faith and share God’s love with others.
+Pathways offers resources and tools for parents and children to grow in faith together at home while also sharing the love and joy of Christ as a community at Church.
+The activities are designed to help families draw closer to God and to discover His loving presence in their daily lives.
+Through this journey, we hope each family feels inspired to live out their faith and to share God’s love with others.

 Sacrament Preparations